Victor Amorim Rodrigues: “A 70% success rate among people who have previously experienced 100% failure is extraordinary.”

 What is Psychedelic-Assisted Psychotherapy?

-Fundamentally, our main emphasis is on psychotherapy, but psychotherapy that is assisted or facilitated by a drug, in this case ketamine, which will allow access to a set of psychological and psychic material, psychic contents, which in turn can be worked on in psychotherapy.
+Essentially, our primary focus is on psychotherapy, but a form of psychotherapy that is supported or facilitated by a medication—in this case, ketamine—which allows access to a range of psychological and psychic material, or psychic content, that can then be addressed in psychotherapy.

-Although we also have all the antidepressant benefits of the drug, we really want psychotherapeutic work in order to prolong the therapeutic effects of this treatment in the long term - that's what we want, in the long term.
+Although we also have all the antidepressant benefits of the medication, we are in fact committed to psychotherapy in order to sustain—in the long term, which is what we want—the therapeutic effects of this treatment.

-There are other ways and other places where these dissociative and psychedelic effects of the substance are avoided as much as possible.
-Not only do we not avoid them, and this is in fact distinctive in relation to other ways of using ketamine as a therapy, not only do we not avoid these effects but, on the contrary, we want them to occur.
-What is needed is trained psychotherapists, as we have here, with many years of experience, to be able to work with this material.
+There are other methods and settings where these dissociative and psychedelic effects of the substance are minimized as much as possible.
+Not only do we not minimize them—and this is indeed what sets us apart from other therapeutic uses of ketamine—but, on the contrary, we actually want these effects to occur.
+What is necessary, in fact, is to have trained psychotherapists—as is the case here—with many years of experience, so that they know how to work with this material.

 How does The Clinic of Change program work?

-What we have had here are people who have been suffering for many years, some for more than 20 years, others since they were teenagers, where what have in fact been the traditional methods of psychiatry and mental health in general have not worked.
+What we have seen here are people who have been suffering greatly for many years—some for over 20 years, others since their teenage years—for whom traditional approaches to psychiatry and mental health in general have simply not worked.

 We have a validated program that has been researched and implemented by Awakn, Awakn Life Sciences, an international organization based in London, which has been developing this program in various clinics for a long time.